-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 She went on, "I'm trying to save you!
 I'm trying to be a good friend right now to you!
 Be a good guy here.
 F--king hoes isn't what this is about, it's about f--king family.
 Be the person that loves Jen, can't wait for your baby girl.
 F--k all these bitches!
 Say, 'F-k you.
 I got a great woman at home.'"

 The Situation, for instance, took the opportunity to propose to his girlfriend, Lauren Pesce.
+(They got married on Nov.
+1 with the whole gang, minus Sammi (she sent a gift) attended, and Ronnie brought Jen.)

+A year ago it certainly felt as if Ronnie never really got over Sammi, or at least hadn't processed the breakup in a healthy way.

-"I think I just miss the feeling of security 'cause that's what she gave," he explained to Snooki on the April 26 episode.
+"I think I just miss the feeling of security 'cause that's what she gave," he explained to Snooki on the April 26 episode of Family Vacation.
 "It's so f--king hard to find and I think that's why I am the way I am..."

 To the cameras at a different time, Ronnie said, frankly, "Every man wishes he could be with the love of his life.
 Being with someone for seven years and then you don't end up with person?
 Yeah, it hurts."